xzhang17/opencode-usage/README.md

 ### Companion providers

-Some providers need an auth companion plugin installed separately.
-Add the companion plugin first and `@slkiser/opencode-quota` second in `opencode.json` or `opencode.jsonc`.
+Some providers need an auth companion plugin.
+Add the companion plugin first and `@slkiser/opencode-quota` second.

 <a id="cursor-quick-setup"></a>